HarrisonWilde/Foundations-of-Bayesian-Learning-from-Synthetic-Data/README.md

 ## Acknowledgements

-I'd like to extend special thanks to the great groups of people managing the [Turing Language](https://github.com/TuringLang), [StanJulia](https://github.com/StanJulia) and [MLJ](https://github.com/alan-turing-institute/MLJ.jl) for being so helpful.
+I'd like to extend special thanks to the great groups of people managing the [Turing Language](https://github.com/TuringLang) \[2\], [StanJulia](https://github.com/StanJulia) \[3\] and [MLJ](https://github.com/alan-turing-institute/MLJ.jl) \[4\] for being so helpful.
 Especially to Thibaut Lienart, Hong Ge, David Widmann, Mohamed Tarek, Cameron Pfiffer, Robert Goedman, Tor Fjelde, Martin Trapp who all spared their time in helping with questions, bugs, performance issues or other pain points throughout.
 Additional thanks to the Stan and Julia communities in general for enabling such excellent environments for research.

 ## Citing this work

 <Reference to follow>

+## References

+\[1\] Jordon, James, Jinsung Yoon, and Mihaela van der Schaar.
+"PATE-GAN: Generating synthetic data with differential privacy guarantees."
+International Conference on Learning Representations.
+2018.

+\[2\] Ge, Hong, Kai Xu, and Zoubin Ghahramani.
+"Turing: A language for flexible probabilistic inference."
+(2018).

+\[3\] Carpenter, Bob, et al. "Stan: A probabilistic programming language."
+Journal of statistical software 76.1 (2017).

+\[4\] Blaom, Anthony D., et al. "MLJ: A Julia package for composable Machine Learning." arXiv preprint arXiv:2007.12285 (2020).